cdapio/cdap/cdap-docs/developer-guide/source/_examples/sparkKMeans.rst

 	   "9.1,9.1,9.1"

-Once done, You can stop the application as described in :ref:`Stop Application <stop-application>`
+Once done, You can stop the application as described in :ref:`Building and Running Applications <stop-application>`
 .. highlight:: java